Handling The First Month Of A Breakup

 The Only Way Out of the break up is Through

 The first stage post-breakup is grief and with that, you must make space for mourning.
 This means if you feel sad, be sad.
 Cry, vent to people you trust, journal, wallow – as much as needed in the first week or two.
 If pain is there, then the only way out is through.
 You have to feel it and experience it for it to pass, despite how terrible it feels.

 Don’t mask your pain by compensating with casual sex, binges of any sort, or excessive partying.
 What should not be done in excess is isolating or the use of substances.
 Isolating may be what you’re craving and can help in moderation but it is in that alone time that you are left with your thoughts; so reach out to friends or family for support even if you are physically alone.
 Substances, particularly alcohol which is a downer and depressant, should be avoided as much as possible.
 Use will only possibly provide temporary relief then make you feel worse and prolong your pain and by proxy, postpone your healing.

-No Contact & Reminders Purge
+No Contact & Reminders Purge after the break up

 The healthiest way to begin healing is to completely cut off contact from your now ex-partner.
 This is extremely painful but removing them as much as you can from your life is the healthiest way forward.
 This allows both of you to process the breakup and not react emotionally saying or do something you may later regret.
 There will always be the feeling that there is more that you want to say, so write it out in a journal to have it for later.